ThatMadCap/qb-archaeology/README.md

 * A selling point for items - not included due to shops/selling/buying etc usually covered by an existing framework
 * Server side dig sites
 * More ground hashes + more range on rarity impact

+## Original Script by Mayo | I just made changed for QBCore